-Subject Leader: Ms J. Logan
+Subject Leader: Teacher J. Logan

-KS3 Curriculum Leader: Teacher K. Davyson (k.davyson@cncs.co.uk)
+KS3 Curriculum Leader: Miss N. Crane (n.crane@cncs.co.uk)

 The National Curriculum for mathematics is now well established and our programme of study is designed to enable all students to learn through enjoyment.